 THE INTERSECTION BETWEEN AUTISM, PDA, SENSORY PROCESSING DIFFICULTIES AND ARFID

 It became increasingly apparent, that addressing the sensory aspects of William’s eating difficulties was only one part of the picture.
-We began to realise that William’s PDA, his need for autonomy and freedom, was also playing a role in his relationship with food.
+We began to realise that PDA, William’s need for autonomy and freedom, was also playing a role in his relationship with food.

-With this in mind, we tuned in more closely to what William’s interactions around food were communicating.
-His behaviour was screaming:
+With this in mind, we tuned in more closely to William’s interactions around food and what they were communicating.
+His adoptive responses was screaming:

 Back off, I really NEED to be in control of this!
-When I have no control I feel threatened and too anxious to eat!
+When I am not in control of this, I feel too threatened and anxious to eat!

-There was also a clear pattern of decreased food intake whenever we failed to provide the right level of choice and control that our boy needed.
+There was also a clear pattern of decreased food intake whenever we failed to provide the right level of choice and control for our boy.